navarroaxel/navarroaxel.github.io/blog/openssh-8-8.md

 ## What should I do?

-Nothing, unless you connect to a server using the weak `ssh-rsa` public key algorithm, for host authentication.
+This should not be a problem unless you are connecting to a server using the weak `ssh-rsa` public key algorithm for host authentication.

 💡 If you're using the version 8.7 or a previous one, you can test your remote hosts, like a GitLab server, or a cloud server using: